 Having a strong UX makes an enormous difference in the potential of your ecommerce site to convert users into customers and delight them so much that they stick around.
 No matter what you sell, how you built your store, or what your growth trajectory is — investing in UX is a smart move.
 Review some top WooCommerce themes, take a look at some great Magento options, or even pick from these businesses for sale from Shopify to get UX inspiration across the ecommerce ecosystem!
 There really is no one-size-fits-all UX approach, but a myriad of smart choices and decisions you need to make for your business.

-By using available technology, taking inspiration from the great designs out there, and committing to learning about the essential principles that make UX work (getting UX training is extremely worthwhile), you can give yourself the best possible chance of keeping your users happy with any websites you have currently and any you may set up in the future.
+By using available technology, taking inspiration from the great designs out there, and committing to learning about the essential principles that make UX work, you can give yourself the best possible chance of keeping your users happy with any websites you have currently and any you may set up in the future.

 Kayleigh Alexandra is a content writer for Micro Startups — a site dedicated to giving through growth hacking.
 Visit the blog for your latest dose of startup, entrepreneur, and charity insights from top experts around the globe.
 Follow us on Twitter @getmicrostarted.

 Want to learn more about the UX Academy courses- Click Here: https://myuxacademy.com/courses/